Last updated on May 30th, 2021

 Pneumocystis jirovecii pneumonia was a relatively rare infection before the AIDS epidemic.
 Infection with P.jirovecii is an AIDS-defining illness.
 People with the weakened immune system (i.e. people having medical conditions like an organ transplant, blood cancer, autoimmune diseases, stem cell transplant etc) are at high risk of developing Pneumocystis pneumonia.

-Do you know?
-Pneumocystis jiroveci was previously classified as a protozoa.
-In tissue it appears as cyst that resemble the cyst of protozoa.
-Currently, it is considered a fungus based on nucleic acid and biochemical analysis.
-In 1988, Scientists have changed both the classification and the name of this organism since it first appeared in patients with HIV.
+Pneumocystis jiroveci was previously classified as a protozoan.
+In tissue, it appears as a cyst that resembles the cyst of protozoa.
+Currently, it is considered a fungus, based on nucleic acid and biochemical analysis.
+In 1988, scientists have changed both the classification and the name of this organism since it first appeared in patients with HIV.

 Salient features of Pneumocystis jirovecii